NREL/Dynamic-LCA-Wastewater-Sludge-to-Nitrogen-Fertilizer/README.md

 open Anaconda Powershell Prompt

-Type in the following commands line by line to 1) create a new python environment from scratch to dediciate to this GitHub repository and 2) install the python packages to the newly created environment that are required to run the python-coded scripts of this GitHub repository:
+Type in the following commands line by line to 1) create a new python environment from scratch to dedicate to this GitHub repository and 2) install the python packages to the newly created environment that are required to run the python-coded scripts of this GitHub repository:

+conda create --name N_fert_lca_env

+conda activate N_fert_lca_env

 pip install numpy